 What Happens if You Don’t Pay Your Credit Card for a Month?

-If you don’t make a credit card payment after an entire month, you’ll likely face interest fees and a smudge on your credit score.
-Exact penalties depend on your exact balance and credit card agreement.
-For example, making just your minimum payment within a month ensures your credit score isn’t blemished.
-But you’ll still pay interest.
-If you don’t even make your minimum payment, you’ll face interest and a credit score ding.
+If you don’t make a credit card payment after an entire month, you’ll likely face interest fees and a ding to your credit score.
+Exact penalties depend on your balance and credit card agreement.
+For example, making just your minimum payment within a month ensures your credit score isn’t blemished, but you’ll still pay interest.
+If you don’t make at least your minimum payment, you’ll face interest and a credit score ding.

-We recommend you review your credit card agreement to ensure full awareness of your obligations and any potential penalties.
+We recommend you review your credit card agreement to ensure you’re aware of your obligations and any potential penalties.
 The Canadian government points out that credit card companies might take the following action if you miss payments:

 -